buddydev/bp-xprofile-custom-field-types/readme.txt

 == Changelog ==
 = 1.3.1 =
  * Fixes issue with From/To field quoting the value incorrectly.
+Props @tukskyk .

 = 1.3.0 =
  * Fixes security for Arbitrary File Deletion